-S&P 500 crosses 3,300 on upbeat Morgan Stanley earnings, retail data
+S&P 500 breaches 3,300 mark on strong Morgan Stanley earnings, retail data

 Analysts expect profits at S&P 500 companies to have dropped 0.4% in the fourth quarter, but full-year 2020 earnings are estimated to grow 9.6%, according to Refinitiv IBES data.

-Bank of New York Mellon Corp (BK.N) slipped to the bottom of S&P 500, down 7.8%, after the custodian bank missed profit estimates.
+Bank of New York Mellon Corp (BK.N) slid 7.8% to the bottom of the S&P 500 after the custodian bank missed profit estimates.

-Advancing issues outnumbered decliners by a 2.81-to-1 ratio on the NYSE and a 2.78-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.76-to-1 ratio on the NYSE and a 2.75-to-1 ratio on the Nasdaq.

-The S&P index recorded 83 new 52-week highs and no new low, while the Nasdaq recorded 169 new highs and three new lows.
+The S&P index recorded 86 new 52-week highs and no new low, while the Nasdaq recorded 177 new highs and four new lows.

 Reporting by Sruthi Shankar and Susan Mathew in Bengaluru; Editing by Sriraj Kalluvila